Regaining Control: 10 Effective Strategies to Combat Panic Attacks

 1. Deep Breathing Exercises

 Deep breathing exercises stand out as one of the most immediate and effective methods for combating panic and anxiety.
 When you focus on your breath, you activate the parasympathetic nervous system, which calms both your mind and body.
-For some people breathing techniques are incredibly difficult and this can be for many different reasons and there is no shame in struggling or not being able to engage with breathing exercises.
+For some people, breathing techniques can be incredibly difficult due to various reasons.
+There is no shame in struggling or not being able to engage with breathing exercises.

-If a breathing technique is felt it will be helpful by someone I am working with I will often go to this most body intuitive breathing technique described below.
-This is because it is one of our bodies automatic body balancing strategies when we cry.
+If a breathing technique is deemed helpful by someone I am working with, I often recommend the intuitive breathing technique described below.
+This method is one of our body's automatic balancing strategies when we cry.

-• Now breath out slowly through your mouth to gently release the in breaths.
+Now breathe out slowly through your mouth to gently release the in-breaths.

 2. Progressive Muscle Relaxation